 In Ontario, the Ministry of Labour, Training and Skills Development (MLTSD) funds a variety of adult literacy, academic upgrading and essential skills training programs.

 - learning at own pace with individualized learning plan

 - full academic assessments and referral to appropriate program

 - upgrading job-related essential skills, including Apprenticeship math, digital technology

 - preparation for attaining OSSD, or high school equivalency (A.C.E. or GED)

 - flexible hours

-- variety of formats – one-to-one, small group, classroom with individual attention
+- variety of formats – one-to-one, small group, classroom with individual attention, on-line distance learning

 - links to Job Connect, Apprenticeship and other Employment Ontario programs and services